 Program overview

-The Honours Bachelor of Science - Biology - Plant Sciences program at Lakehead University is designed for students who are passionate about understanding the complexities of plant life and its interactions within ecosystems.
-This program emphasizes a hands-on approach to learning, integrating practical experiences with theoretical knowledge.
-Students will explore various aspects of biology, including genetics, ecology, and biodiversity, while focusing specifically on plant sciences.
-Graduates will be well-prepared for careers in research, environmental management, and other fields related to plant biology.
+The Honours Bachelor of Science in Biology with a concentration in Plant Sciences at Lakehead University is designed for students passionate about understanding the complexities of plant life and its interactions within ecosystems.
+This program emphasizes practical, hands-on learning through research and fieldwork opportunities, allowing students to explore various aspects of biology, including genetics, ecology, and biodiversity.
+With a focus on both theoretical knowledge and practical skills, graduates are well-prepared for careers in various scientific fields or further studies in graduate programs.

-The Honours Bachelor of Science - Biology - Plant Sciences program is structured to provide a comprehensive education over a four-year period.
-Key features of the program include:
+The Honours Bachelor of Science in Biology - Plant Sciences is structured to provide a comprehensive education over a four-year period.
+The program includes:

 Featured Experiences

-• Access to the Lakehead University Instrumentation Lab (LUIL) for hands-on research.
+• Access to the Lakehead University Instrumentation Lab (LUIL) for hands-on research experience.

 Career Options

-Graduates of the Honours Bachelor of Science - Biology - Plant Sciences program can pursue a variety of career paths in Canada, including:
+Graduates of the Honours Bachelor of Science in Biology - Plant Sciences can pursue a variety of career paths in Canada, including:

 • Molecular Biologist: Conducts research on the molecular mechanisms of biological processes.